perracodex/ktask/README.md

 ## Language Support

-The system supports sending notifications in multiple languages.
+The system supports sending notifications in multiple languages or locales.
-The desired language can be specified within the recipient object.
+The desired language or locale can be specified within the recipient object.
-For this feature to function correctly, templates must be provided in the corresponding language.
+For this feature to function correctly, templates must be provided in the corresponding language or locale.

 ```json
 {